 In another case, on the contrary, the result is a direct consequence of the internal process of the offense.

-19. CONCEPT, CONTENT, MEANING AND SIGNS OF THE OBJECTIVE SIDE OF A CRIME
+19. CONCEPT, CONTENT, MEANING AND SIGNS OF THE OBJECTIVE SIDE OF A CRIMEObjective side of the crime

 – one of the four elements of a crime, which consists of the perpetrator committing a specific act that poses a public danger and is prohibited by criminal law under threat of punishment.